roydude2/owd_smoketests/README.md

 If you have any of these items already installed then try the tests with your installed version first.

+(For the following, type the commands in a Linux terminal ...)

 1. Make sure your device has been flashed with an 'eng' build (the 'user' build won't allow Marionette to run and the tests won't work).

- (For the following, type the commands in a Linux terminal ...)
+    sudo bin/unagi_flash.get_file
+    sudo bin/unagi_flash.flash_device

 2. PYTHON 2.7 (check first with "python -V" from the command line):